nicholas-fedor/watchtower/docs/configuration/arguments/index.md

              Default: false
 ```

-!!! note
+!!!
+Warning
     Use cautiously, as it reduces security.
     Suitable for testing or private registries.

 ### Minimum Registry TLS Version